 If you’re a hardcore FPS gamer though, that shouldn’t bother you, as in return, you get a flawless performance.

 By itself, 1080p is not all that bad, it’s still considered as the standard, and more importantly, it’s easy on your GPU, which allows you to reach high frame rates.

 In video games, this is not a big issue as you can apply some anti-aliasing; what’s more, due to the pixelated image, your precision is a little bit increased as everything is ‘bigger.’

-So, it’s only when it comes to movies and office-related tasks that the smudgy details of the ASUS VG278Q really become bothersome.
+So, it’s only when it comes to films and office-related tasks that the smudgy details of the ASUS VG278Q really become bothersome.

 The ASUS VG278Q input lag performance is on par with the gaming monitors professionals use as it amounts to around 4ms.

 Moreover, the 1ms response time speed will ensure virtually instantaneous pixel transition from one color to another which eliminates ghosting, trailing, and motion blur in fast-paced games.